selivan/ansible_ipmi_lan_manage/README.md

 Ansible role for managing IPMI LAN settings with ipmitool.
 Local fact in /etc/ansible/facts.d on remote host is created and used.

-Run with the `-s / --sudo` option, needed for ipmitool to query successfully and consistently.

 # Variables:

 ```bash